MahanPourhosseini/News-Classification/README.md

 ### Problem Statement

-This project represents the work undertaken as part of a midterm exam, focusing on the task of text classification.
+This project represents the work undertaken as part of the Machine Learning course's midterm exam, focusing on the task of text classification.
 The exam specifically involved a case study related to an Iranian newspaper dataset.
 The primary objective was to build and evaluate text classification models to categorize newspaper articles into predefined topics accurately.

 ### Table of Contents